-During the years ended June 30, 2019 and 2018, the Foundation recognized refunds of \$298,747 and \$211,032, respectively, related to gifts received from donors in prior years for specific projects.
-When donors originally contributed to support these projects, the total cost of each project was estimated and the donors agreed to fully fund these amounts.
-In the years ended June 30, 2019 and 2018, the projects were completed and the total gift amount originally provided by the donor was not needed.
-In accordance with donor requests, the excess funds received were returned to the donor or the outstanding receivable was cancelled and a corresponding loss was recognized.
+During the years ended June 30, 2020 and 2019, the Foundation recognized refunds of \$948,405 and \$298,747, respectively, related to gifts received from donors in prior years for specific projects.
+When donors originally contributed to support these projects, the total cost of each project was estimated, and the donors agreed to fully fund these amounts.
+In the years ended June 30, 2020 and 2019, the projects were completed and the total gift amount originally provided by the donor was more than the project costs incurred.
+In accordance with donor requests, the excess funds received were returned to the donor or the outstanding receivable was cancelled, and a corresponding loss was recognized.